Top 50 Best Poker Movies To Watch

 Average

-The film received generally positive reviews, and the critic, Roger Ebert, named the film the best movie of the year.
+The film earned widespread acclaim and was notably recognized by critic Roger Ebert, who named it his best movie of the year.

 20